BS 9990 Compliance

 Installation and Testing

 Our trained engineers fit the system according to the approved design.
-Once assembled, the entire riser is charged with water and pressurised to 12 bar for at least 15 minutes.
+Once assembled, the dry riser is charged with water and pressurised to 12 bar for at least 15 minutes.
 We monitor the pressure to verify there are no leaks in the pipework, joints or valves.
 Any defects found are corrected immediately.

 Handover and Certification